Houston Cougars

 The official school colors of the University of Houston are scarlet red and albino white, and the mascot is a cougar named Shasta.
 Houston's traditional rival has been Rice with whom the Cougars shared a conference for thirty-three non-consecutive years (see also Houston–Rice rivalry).

 Houston has had notable sports teams in its history, including Phi Slama Jama and the sixteen-time national champion men's golf team.
-The university's campus is home to many on-campus athletic facilities including TDECU Stadium (on the site of the former Robertson Stadium), Fertitta Center, and Darryl & Lori Schroeder Park.
+The university's campus is home to many on-campus athletic facilities including TDECU Stadium (on the site of the former Robertson Stadium), Fertitta Center, and Schroeder Park.

 Prior to 1960, Houston was a member of several athletic conferences including the Lone Star Conference, Gulf Coast Conference, and Missouri Valley Conference.
 From 1960 until 1971, Houston competed as an independent.
 From 1971 until 1996, Houston's sports teams were a part of the Southwest Conference.
 After the dissolution of that conference in 1996, the Cougars became charter members of Conference USA.
 Houston remained a member of Conference USA until 2013 when they joined the American Athletic Conference.
 In September 2021, Houston received and accepted a membership offer to the Big 12 Conference.
-They will become members of the Big 12 on July 1, 2023.
+They became members of the Big 12 on July 1, 2023.